Sheikh Zayed Cricket Stadium

 The Sheikh Zayed Cricket Stadium (ملعب زايد للكريكت) is a cricket ground located in Abu Dhabi, United Arab Emirates.
-The stadium cost $23 million to build and was opened in May 2004, with its inaugural first-class match being an Intercontinental Cup fixture between Scotland and Kenya in November of that year.
+The $23 million stadium, built by Concor, opened in May 2004, with its inaugural first-class match being an Intercontinental Cup fixture between Scotland and Kenya in November of that year.
 The stadium was one of the dedicated venues for the 2021 ICC Men's T20 World Cup.

 The stadium has a large stand at either end, with the areas square of the wicket offering grass banks for additional seating.
 It can hold 20,000 people.

 International fixtures

 Among the stadium's most memorable events were two charity matches between rivals Pakistan and India in April 2006.
 These matches were played to support the survivors of the 2005 Pakistan earthquake.
 The series was expected to raise $10 million for earthquake relief.